jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 Fill in the IP address(es) and port(s) for the BIG-IP(s) you want to add to your deployment.
 List only the ones you wanted included.
 Creating a trusted device requires the `targetUsername` and `targetPassphrase` attributes.
 Once the trust is established with the API Servies Gateway, the TMOS credentials are not stored in the application nor on the API Services Gateway.
 We loose concern for them.

 You can leave the AS3 `url` attributed in the example `extensions` list of your `/api/deployments` `POST`.
 Make sure and clean up the rest of the example, removing anything that would not be correct for your deployment.

 If you follow the example deployment, trust will be established between the API Services Gateway and the specified devices.
 The AS3 iControl LX extension will be downloaded to our application, uploaded to the trusted devices, and installed on each device in the deployment.
 We made this process sychronous.
 AS3 is huge, weighing in at almost 50M bytes.
-It's a good stress test for uploading and install timing.
+It's a good stress test for syncrhonous uploading and install timing.

-After editing the content of the `POST` request, submit the request to create a deployment.
+After editing the content of the `POST` request, submit your request to create your deployment.

 ![Creating a Deployment](./assets/images/f5-apps-openapi-app-deployments-post.png)

 Navigate to the `PUT` `/api/deployments/{deploymentId}` endpoint.
 You can use this endpoint to update your deployment.
 If you remove a trusted device, the deployment will no longer include that device.
 However, if that device was also a member of a different deployment, the trust will remain on the API Services Gateway.
 You can also choose to add or remove extensions by URL to a deployment through the `PUT` `/api/deployments/{deploymentId}` API endpoint.

 While we are not adding security in our example, it is important to note that security boundaries are often enforced by URL namespaces.
-Having a means to anchor methods on a specific set of devices is a great way to design for API security.
+Having a means to anchor methods on a specific set of devices is a great way to design for furture API security.

 Navigate to the `DELETE` `/api/deployments/{deploymentId}` API endpoint.
 A deployment can quickly be discarded.
 Again, if devices joined to a deployment are present in other deployments, they will remain trusted on the API Services Gateway.
-Only then a device is no longer in any deployments will the `DELETE` `/api/deployments/{deploymentId}` API endpoint remove the extensions and the device trust from the API Services Gateway.
+Only when a device is no longer in any deployments will the `DELETE` `/api/deployments/{deploymentId}` API endpoint remove the extensions from any trusted devices and remove the device trust from the API Services Gateway.

-So far every API endpoint associated with the API Services Gateway has required authentication and the authenticated use to have the `BIGIP Administrator` role.

 **Step 7.
 Exploring Trusted Devices**